DataDog/hiring-engineers/answers.md

 More specific information on APM Tracing can be found in the docs [here](https://docs.datadoghq.com/tracing/).

 Our test environment is running a simple Flask app.
 It has beenb instrumented using the framework-specific middleware.
 You can see the full code in `flaskapp.py`.
-Here is a shortened example of middleware injection:
+Here is a shortened example of middleware injection in the Flask framework:
 ```
 from ddtrace import tracer
 from ddtrace.contrib.flask import TraceMiddleware